jepusto/clubSandwich/cran-comments.md

   The flagged URLs are correct.

+Found the following (possibly) invalid DOIs:
+  DOI: 10.1080/07350015.2016.1247004
+    From: DESCRIPTION
+    Status: Forbidden
+    Message: 403

+  The flagged DOI is correct.

 ## revdepcheck results

 We checked 14 reverse dependencies, comparing R CMD check results across CRAN and dev versions of this package.